NICALOD3ON/blog_post-main/posts/Homework_Week_9.md

 This is a way fir a client instance if a websute ti communicate with the server in real time.
 This is typically use for features like chat boxes that requre instantaneous communication.

 ### Entangled Life, Sheldrake (2020)
+Explained by Katie Field, a professor at the University of Leeds, “they soon became dependent on each other.”
+(Sheldrake, 2020, 4)